 We only promise what we can deliver

-In the area of system support, there’s no sense in fixing something if by the time you finish the customer is so frustrated, they no longer value the fix.
+In the area of system support, there’s no sense in fixing something if, by the time you finish the customer is so frustrated, they no longer value the fix.

 Understand our client’s business

 In the B2B world, delivering an amazing customer experience also means understanding our clients’ needs, processes and how our product/service impacts the outcome.
-For example, that may mean knowing their industry regulations or how much automations they would need.
+For example, that may mean knowing their industry regulations or how much automation they would need.
 The more we understand our client’s business, the more value e can provide; the more value e provide, the better the customer experience.

 Lean manufacturing and Agile project management

 Delivering an amazing customer experience is not easy.
 We do not say that we are where we would like to be, not in a long shot.
 We are failing and we fail a lot.
 It means we are humans, after all.
 But we focus daily to deliver the best experience and improve on a daily basis.
-Most important thing we can do is constantly be humble and be prepared to improve.
+The most important thing we can do is constantly be humble and be prepared to improve.